Everything you need to know about Red Bull Hardline 2022

 Debutants like Jim Monro, Josh Lowe and Matteo Iniguez all put in stomping runs, while Laurie Greenland and Kade Edwards stepped up to take their first podium spots at the event.

-There was only ever one favourite though, and he delivered once more.
-Bernard Kerr has become something of a master of Hardline, and regardless of new features or testing conditions, he still pulls it out of the bag.
-The 2021 edition was no different, and Kerr became the first three-time winner in the event's history with a faultless finals run.
+There was only ever one favorite though, and he delivered once more.
+Bernard Kerr has become something of a master of Hardline and regardless of new features or conditions, he still pulls it out of the bag.
+The 2021 edition was no different and Kerr became the first three-time winner in the event'' history with a faultless finals run.